emacs-eaf/emacs-application-framework/docker/README.md

-## Run eaf with docker
+## Run EAF with docker

-If you prefer to run linux in a container, you can use below command to build an eaf container.
+If you prefer to run linux in a container, you can use below command to build an EAF container.

 ### Build
 ```Shell